sau412/arikado_gridcoin_pool/README.md

 ## Billing
 If you want to distribute some coins (or other coins, e.g. SPARC) between users according to their contribution you can do it with that instrument.
 ## Log
-In log section you can view what happening with users and syncs:
+In log section you can view what happening with pool, users, projects, syncs, actions:
 1) User actions - registering, attaching, detaching, deleting, syncing
 2) Project syncing
 3) Errors - login errors, SQL errors and other